 The Louis and Beatrice Laufer Center is a hub for research in Physical and Quantitative Biology at Stony Brook University.
 We aim to advance biology and medicine through discoveries in physics, mathematics and computational science.
 See our Laufer Center video.

-Center faculty are developing new graduate training programs, hosting seminars and workshops and catalyzing collaborations within and outside Stony Brook University.
-Laufer Center researchers come from a broad community including Stony Brook departments of chemistry, physics, applied mathematics and statistics, computer science, molecular genetics and microbiology; Cold Spring Harbor Laboratory and Brookhaven National Laboratory.
+Laufer Center researchers come from a broad community including Stony Brook departments of chemistry, physics, applied mathematics and statistics, computer science, molecular genetics and microbiology as well as Cold Spring Harbor Laboratory.